drakkan/sftpgo/docs/dynamic-user-mod.md

 # Dynamic user creation or modification

 Dynamic user creation or modification is supported via an external program or an HTTP URL that can be invoked just before the user login.
 To enable dynamic user modification, you must set the absolute path of your program or an HTTP URL using the `pre_login_hook` key in your configuration file.
+If you're using a program you may set arguments using the `pre_login_hook_args` key.

 The external program can read the following environment variables to get info about the user trying to login: